Domestic sheep reproduction: Postnatal care

 Ram lambs not intended for breeding are castrated, though some shepherds choose to avoid the procedure for ethical, economic or practical reasons.
 Ram lambs that will be slaughtered or separated from ewes before sexual maturity are not usually castrated.
 In most breeds, lambs' tails are docked for health reasons.
 The tail may be removed just below the lamb's caudal tail flaps (docking shorter than this may cause health problems such as rectal prolapse), but in some breeds the tail is left longer, or is not docked at all.

 Docking is not necessary in short-tailed breeds, and it is not usually done in breeds in which a long tail is valued, such as Zwartbles.

-Though docking is often considered cruel and unnatural by animal rights activists, it is considered by sheep producers large and small alike to be a critical step in maintaining the health of sheep.
-Long, wooly tails make shearing more difficult, interfere with mating, and make sheep extremely susceptible to parasites, especially those that cause flystrike.
+Though docking is often considered cruel and unnatural by animal rights activists, it is considered to be a critical step in maintaining the health of the sheep by sheep producers.
+Long, woolly tails make shearing more difficult, interfere with mating, and make sheep extremely susceptible to parasites, especially those that cause flystrike.

 Both castration and docking can be performed with several instruments.
 An elastrator places a tight band of rubber around an area, causing it to atrophy and fall off in a number of weeks.
 This process is bloodless and does not seem to cause extended suffering to lambs, who tend to ignore it after several hours.
 In addition to the elastrator, a Burdizzo, emasculator, heated chisel or knife are sometimes used.
 After one to three days in the lambing jugs, ewes and lambs are usually sufficiently stabilized to allow reintroduction to the rest of the flock.

 Commercial sheep breeding

-In the large sheep producing nations of South America, Australia and New Zealand sheep are usually bred on large tracts of land with much less intervention from the graziers or breeders.
-Merinos, and much of the land in these countries does not lend itself to the mob intervention that is found in smaller flock breeding countries.
+In the large sheep producing nations of South America, Australia and New Zealand sheep are usually bred on large tracts of land with much less intervention from the grazers or breeders.
+Merinos are one of the primary breeds used in these regions, and much of the land in these countries does not lend itself to the mob intervention that is found in smaller flock breeding countries.

 In these countries there is little need, and no option but for ewes to lamb outdoors as there are insufficient structures to handle the large flocks of ewes there.
 New Zealand ewes produce 36 million lambs each spring time, which is an average of 2,250 lambs per farm.
-Australian graziers, too, do not receive the financial support that governments in other countries provide to sheep breeders.
+Australian grazers, too, do not receive the financial support that governments in other countries provide to sheep breeders.
 Low-cost sheep breeding is based on large numbers of sheep per labour unit and having ewes that are capable of unsupervised lambing to produce hardy, active lambs.